sktime/datadict-howto/README.md

 ### Table: `pets.csv`

-- **Description**: This table stores information about cats and dogs available for adoption.
+- **Description**: This table stores information about cats and dogs at the ELTE Animal Shelter.
 - **Rows** (total: 252) correspond to individual pets, registered at the ELTE Animal Shelter on 2023-10-27.
 - **Columns** (total: 4) correspond to different observables of the individual pets:
 - **ID columns** (total: 1) are: PetID